But the JET Program also pays 50,000 yen more than your typical English conversation school.

 The Ministry of Foreign Affairs, Public Management and Education jointly run this program.
 The idea behind the program is basically allowing junior high school and senior high school Japanese to learn English and get a higher degree of cultural interface with foreigners.
 This is what separates the JET Program from other language teaching experiences that focus just on learning languages.

 It also creates a tight hiring window.
 Which brings us to the next topic.
-Gettin' hired...
+Getting hired...

-NOTE: THE 2017 APPLICATION DEADLINE IS NEAR.
-Good luck applicants!
-Both American and Canadian deadline is November 18th.
+NOTE: THE 2017 APPLICATION DEADLINE HAS PASSED.
+Both American and Canadian deadline WAS November 18th.